MosheShlomi/MERN-TASH-BLOG/README.md

 ## 🌐 Live Demo

 Check out the live demo on the internet - [Tash Blog](https://tash-blog.com/) or just search **תש בלוג** in Google.

+## 📂 Blog Template

+I have also created a **blog template** in MERN-BLOG-TEMPLATE branch that anyone can use to deploy their own blog easily.
+You can check it out and customize it to fit your needs!
+The **MERN-BLOG-TEMPLATE** branch has its own README file, so please check there for more details.